The Run Down

 1. Laschet’s Inn

-If you ask anyone from Chicago where to find quality authentic German food, chances are they’ll recommend Laschett’s Inn.
-As far as food recommendations go, we more or less picked randomly as a way to get out of our comfort zone.
-You can go that route or try a bit of we got.
+If you ask anyone from Chicago where to find quality authentic German food, chances are they’ll recommend Laschet’s Inn.
+As far as food recommendations go, we picked randomly as a way to get out of our comfort zone.
+You can go that route or try a bit of we tried.
 Food pics are below.

-As an appetizer, we tried the liver pate.
+We started the meal with a classic plate of liver pate.
 It’s a plate of butter crackers, liver pate, raw onions, and pickles.
 The pate was creamy and savory, while the onions and pickles gave it a nice crunch and added a bit of sweetness to every bite.
-While, I probably wouldn’t have normally ordered this, I’m glad we did, because this combination of flavors hit the spot.
+Combined with a pint of beer to cut through the fattiness of the pate, you’ve now got as good of a food and drink pairing as you can create.

 2. Resi’s Bierstube Restaurant

-After enjoying a hearty German dinner, it’s time to continue your culinary tour.
+After enjoying a traditional German dinner, it’s time to continue your culinary tour.
 Just one block away, you’ll find Resi’s Bierstube.
-This place looks like one of your typical friendly neighborhood dive bars…in Bavaria.
+This place looks like one of your typical friendly neighborhood dive bars…in Munich.

 3. Prost

-We’re ending the night at Prost, a German beer hall located right next to the Brown line track.
-To get here from Resi’s Bierstube, just jump on the Irving Park Brown line stop, which is just a few blocks away, and then get off at the Fullerton Brown line stop.
+We’re ending the night at Prost, a German beer hall next to the Brown Line.
+To get here from Resi’s Bierstube, jump on the Irving Park Brown line stop, just a few blocks away, and then get off at Fullerton.
 From there, you’re only a few minutes walk to Prost.

 X